Hiflylabs/awesome-dbt/README.md

   - [Part 3 – EMR on EC2](https://jaehyeon.me/blog/2022-10-19-dbt-on-aws-part-3-emr-ec2/)
   - [Part 4 – EMR on EKS](https://jaehyeon.me/blog/2022-11-01-dbt-on-aws-part-4-emr-eks/)
   - [Part 5 – Athena](https://jaehyeon.me/blog/2022-12-06-dbt-on-aws-part-5-athena/)
+- [Make Open Data](https://github.com/make-open-data/make-open-data/) -  A production grade ELT with tests, documentation and CI/CD (GHA) about french open data (housing, demography, geography, etc).
+Can be used to learn with voluminous and ambiguous data.
+Contributions are welcome.
 ## Contributors

 Thanks for all the great resources!
 Can't see your avatar?
 Check the contribution guide on how you can submit your resources to the community!